pcg79/Reminders-Addon/README.md

 KNOWN ISSUES:

-* The time to remind is reset when the reminder is first seen.
-So if you have more than one character that a condition applies to, the first character that sees the reminder will end up resetting the reminder to the next time it should show.
-Meaning any other characters that should see the reminder won't.

-  * The reminders can be global but the nextRemindAt can be per user.

 * Weekly reset is assumed to be Tuesday which will likely cause issues internationally

 TODO:

-* When "enter" is hit, reset all the drop downs and text
 * Implement "not equal to" operation
 * Implement "self" operation that just does "name = <current player name>"
 * Better frame to display reminders